Esri/arcgis-enterprise-sdk-resources/Samples/dot net/SOI/NetUNEditAreasSOI/ReadMe.md

 The administrator that deploys this SOI must enable it on the map service that also has the Utility Network capability enabled.

-Deploying the SOE from the .soe file (`..\NetUNEditAreasSOI\bin\Release\NetUNEditAreasSOI_ent.soe`) does not require you to open Visual Studio.
-However, you can load the project (`..\NetUNEditAreasSOI\NetUNEditAreasSOI.csproj`) in Visual Studio to debug, modify, and recompile the SOE code.
+Deploying the SOI from the .soe file (`..\NetUNEditAreasSOI\bin\Release\NetUNEditAreasSOI_ent.soe`) does not require you to open Visual Studio.
+However, you can load the project (`..\NetUNEditAreasSOI\NetUNEditAreasSOI.csproj`) in Visual Studio to debug, modify, and recompile the SOI's code.

 The Utility Network owner must make sure that the network topology has been enabled.